satanas/annotations/uvg/Annotations.md

   It requires deep familiarity with game mechanics, expert route planning and glitch exploitation

 ## Lesson 4: Game Mechanics

-a lesson that deals with the concept of the game mechanic.
-This term is crucial to game studies as it describes, in part, the manner in which the player interacts with the game
+A lesson that deals with the concept of the game mechanic.
+This term is crucial to game studies as it describes, in part, the manner in which the player interacts with the game.

-*Arcade games should be simple to let the player jump right into the game and challenging enough to keep the player plumping in coins
+* Arcade games should be simple to let the player jump right into the game and challenging enough to keep the player plumping in coin
-*Arcade mechanics were designed to last about only 2 and a half minutes.
+* Arcade mechanics were designed to last about only 2 and a half minutes.
-*Game mechanics need to be interesting and memorable to run on the old hardware *According Ebert, games can not be art because they depend on interactivity from the user
+* Game mechanics need to be interesting and memorable to run on the old hardware
+* According Ebert, games can not be art because they depend on interactivity from the user
 * Game mechanics change the game state and the game state is the particular position and characteristics of all objects and environment in a particular moment of time
-*Ebert believes that traditional expressive forms like paintings, novels, and films are inherently different from games.
+* Ebert believes that traditional expressive forms like paintings, novels, and films are inherently different from games.
 He believed that interactivity makes games inherently inferior to paintings, novels and film.
 Interactivity hands control of the experience and story over to the audience
 * Sicart draws a parallel between object oriented programming and describing game elements.
 This is a useful metaphor for those who understand some of the fundamental concepts of programming
 * Sicart believes that game mechanics are best described as verbs

 Avedon has develoed a framework with ten structural elements to understand game interaction (what the game is a how it's played):
 1. Purpose of the game
 2. Procedure of action (how the player achieve the interaction, related to the controls)
 3. Rules governing action